-1. The Department certification

-THIS IS TO CERTIFY that sheets numbered to , inclusive, constitute a true copy of the State of Florida Department of Transportation Maintenance Map for a portion of State Road , designated as in County, Florida.

-THE PROPERTY labeled on said sheets has been vested in the State of Florida Department of Transportation pursuant to the provision of Section 95.361, Florida Statutes
+1. The Department certification cation THIS IS TO CERTIFY the copy of the State of Florid of State Road da Department of Trans sportation Mainte enance Map for a a portior THE PROPERTY labeled of Florida Department o Florida Statutes IN WITNESS WHEREOI State of Florida Departme, A.D.
+20 District Secretary Department of Transporta State of Florida ation (Witness)

-IN WITNESS WHEREOF, we have hereunto set our hands and affixed the seal of the State of Florida Department of Transportation, at , Florida, this day of , A.D.
-20.

-District Secretary Department of Transportation State of Florida (Witness)

-2. The recording certificate

-Filed for record in the office of the Clerk of the Circu it Court for the O County of State of Florida, in Road Plat Book , Page , on the day of , A.D.
-20

-3. The PSM's certification

-This survey was performed for the specific purpose of establishing a survey alignment and locating the limits of maintained right of way as identified by the Maintenance Engineer for the transportation facility shown and depicted hereon.
-I hereby certify to the best of my knowledge and belief this is a true, accurate and complete depiction of a field survey performed under my direction and completed on .
-I further certify that said drawing is in compliance with the Standards of Practice as set forth by the Florida Board of Professional Surveyors and Mappers, in Chapter 5J-17, Florida Administrative Code pursuant to Section 472.027, Florida Statutes.
+2. The recording certificate Filed for record in the office of the Clerk of the Circuit Court for the County of, State of Florida, in Road Plat Book, Page, on the day of, A.D.
+20 3.
+The PSM's certification This survey was performed for the specific purpose of establishing a survey alignment and locating the limits of maintained right of way as identified by the Maintenance Engineer for the transportation facility shown and depicted hereon.
+I hereby certify to the best of my knowledge and belief this is a true, accurate and complete depiction of a field survey performed under my direction and completed on I further certify that said drawing is in compliance with the Standards of Practice as set forth by the Florida Board of Professional Surveyors and Mappers, in Chapter 5J-17, Florida Administrative Code pursuant to Section 472.027, Florida Statutes.
+Name Florida Professional Surveyor and Mapper No Address Date THIS MAP AND REPORT OR COPIES THEREOF ARE NOT VALID WITHOUT THE SIGNATURE AND ORIGINAL SEAL OF A FLORIDA LICENSED SURVEYOR AND MAPPER.
+4. If the responsible maintenance engineer or authority has not signed an affidavit, he or she must certify as follows: This is to certify that the limits of maintained right of way as shown on this map were identified by myself as having been maintained continuously for four (4) years without interruption.
+Name and Title Date